SpiffyLich/100-days-of-code/log.md

 ### Day 2: January 3nd, 2018

 **Today's Progress**: Finished jQuery, Finished Bootstrap, Finished blah blah blah... important part is- I GOT STARTED ON MY FIRST WEBSITE!
-(Tribute page to ada lovelace, the mother of computing). made a well, linked myself, put some header text, and got an image in!
+(Tribute page to ada lovelace, the mother of computing). made a well, linked my Github, put some header text, and got an image in...

-**Thoughts: **:
+**Thoughts:** There are so many ways to do every little thing!
+For example, Right now I'm wanting to center the Picture of Ms. Ada...
+So, I could just have her picture pushed X-pixels over to the right- but then it wouldn't be responsive, or look quite the same on mobile.
+So, I need to use bootstrap. but by using bootstrap, I have to figure out how to center things respectively using its grid system. ayee!

-**Link to work:** Got to here today! : https://www.freecodecamp.org/challenges/change-the-css-of-an-element-using-jquery
+**Link to work:** Check out my progress so far! : https://codepen.io/SpiffyLich/pen/QaMamg